Leeds School of Business

 Within this climate, the Leeds School of Business offers an innovative agenda designed to leverage our unique assets: the intellectual capital of Leeds faculty, our innovative and best-in-class curriculum, our focus on the "whole student" experience, our strong network of alumni and industry partners and our firm commitment to student support.

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB-International), Leeds awards four types of degrees: Bachelor of Science (BS), Master of Science (MS), Master of Business Administration (MBA) and Doctor of Philosophy (PhD).
-Students can specialize in accounting, finance, management and entrepreneurship, marketing, and real estate.
+Undergraduate students can specialize in accounting, finance, management and entrepreneurship, business analytics, marketing, and real estate.
 Leeds further offers certificates in a variety of areas to provide opportunities for students to explore additional areas of interest and distinction.

 World-class faculty provide the foundation for breakthrough thinking—creating knowledge from research, disseminating knowledge through teaching and applying knowledge in collaboration with the business community.
 Faculty discoveries are frequently published in prestigious academic journals and discussed in media outlets such as the Wall St. Journal, the New York Times, CNBC and more.
 The cutting-edge research we produce enhances the school's reputation for innovation.